Harihara (poet)

-Harihara (or Harisvara) was a noted Kannada poet and writer in the 12th century.
-A native of Halebidu in modern Hassan district, he came from a family of accountants (Karnikas) and initially served in that capacity in the court of Hoysala King Narasimha I (r.1152-1173 CE).
-Later, he moved to Hampi and authored many landmark classics.
-Among his important writings, the Girijakalyana written in champu metre (mixed prose-verse) is considered one of the enduring classics of Kannada language.
+Harihara (or Harisvara) was a noted Kannada poet and writer of the Śaiva tradition.
+A native of Halebidu in modern Hassan district, he came from a family of royal accountants (karaṇika).
+According to Gil Ben-Herut, he likely lived in the 13th century since one of his earliest works (the Girijākalyāṇa) is quoted in the first Kannada literary anthology, the Sūktisudhārṇava (dated to 1245 CE); but there is little evidence that locates him in the court of a specific ruler.
+Later, he moved to Hampi and authored one of his enduring works: a collection of ragaḷes on the lives of Śaiva devotees.
+Among his other writings, the Girijākalyāṇa written in campū metre (mixed prose-verse) is considered one of the enduring classics of Kannada language.